ocoing05/graphics-project/README.md

 ## Ingrid O'Connor & Quentin Harrington

 For both methods, nearly all of the code we wrote is found in the grass.gs file, though there are also some smaller changes in grass.vs, main.cpp, and grass.fs.
+This starter code provided us with starting points for all of these files as well as any textures we used: https://github.com/Vulpinii/grass-tutorial_codebase.

 ### Billboarding Method
 The code for our billboarding method of rendering grass can be found in the folder titled "grass-tutorial_codebase-master".